danshl/Arp-spoof/README.md

 As part of our university project, we developed an attack that consist:
 * Man-in-the-Middle (MITM) scenarios.
 This entails intercepting and altering communications between devices, potentially leading to further exploits like DNS spoofing or file tampering. (mode 1)

-* Additionally, ARP spoofing can be leveraged to disconnect specific devices from the network by spoofing the MAC address of the router's DEFAULTGETWAY. (mode 2)
+* Additionally, ARP spoofing can be leveraged to disconnect specific devices from the network by spoofing the MAC address of the router's default gateway. (mode 2)

 * Furthermore, it can disrupt the entire network by identifying and spoofing the MAC addresses of all devices, causing widespread communication failures. (mode 3)